Canada Excellence Research Chairs

 Ryerson has made it a mission to integrate equity, diversity and inclusion into our practices and policies across the university.
 Our Office of Equity and Community Inclusion (ECI) is committed to making Ryerson a truly inclusive place to learn and work.

 Toronto is considered to be one of the world’s most multicultural urban centres.
-The Greater Toronto Area (GTA), with a population of 6.2 million, continues to be the number one choice for immigrants around the world who want to make Canada their home.
+The Greater Toronto Area (GTA), external link, opens in new window, with a population of 6.2 million, continues to be the number one choice for immigrants around the world who want to make Canada their home.

 Between 2011 and 2016, more than 350,000 immigrants arrived in Toronto.
-Currently, almost half of the people in Toronto (46.1%) are born outside of Canada, which is the highest proportion of any major urban centre in the country.
+Currently, almost half of the people in Toronto (46.1%) are born outside of Canada, external link, opens in new window, which is the highest proportion of any major urban centre in the country.

-Toronto is consistently ranked as one of the most livable global cities in terms of social and economic benefits, and is also known as one of the safest urban centres in the world.
+Toronto is consistently ranked as one of the most livable global cities, external link, opens in new window in terms of social and economic benefits, and is also known as one of the safest urban centres in the world.

-For more information about moving to Toronto, please review these resources.
+For more information about moving to Toronto, please review these resources, external link, opens in new window.